 As the number of human coronavirus infections continues to rise world-wide, there is some uncertainty about the role animals play in the COVID-19 virus epidemic.
 In this article, we try to summarize and interpret the available information in this rapidly evolving situation.

 Corona viruses are common in humans and animals, some of them are zoonotic (can be transmitted to humans from animals).
-The novel 2019 coronavirus (COVID-19 virus or SARS-CoV-2) is a new strain that is thought to originate from an animal source.
+The novel 2019 coronavirus (SARS-CoV-2) is a new strain that is thought to originate from an animal source.
 Investigations on the identification of the source animal species are on-going.
 So far, the closest match to the human coronavirus was found in a bat in China.
 Sequencing data show that the human virus shares 96% of their sequence with the virus found in multiple species of bats in the genus Rhinolophus, but differs in an essential part, the receptor binding domain.
 This suggests that this specific bat coronavirus did not directly infect people, but could have been transmitted to people through an intermediate host.
 Which animal species served as intermediate host in this case is still subject to speculation.

 The highest risk for COVID-19 virus infection is human-to-human transmission, but what part do animals play in the development of the current pandemic and can animals be infected at all?